Lian He Ben Ji Claypot Rice – One Of Singapore’s Best Claypot Rice, Be Prepared To Wait Long If You Didn’t Reserve

 The shall has been in business since 1979, and has gathered tons of loyal customers through the decades.
 Its original location was in Kreta Ayer, near the intersection of Sago Lane and Keong Siak Road, before it moved to Chinatown Complex Food Centre in 1983.

 Mdm Lim runs Lian He Bin Ji with her sisters (and also a cousin), hence it earned the moniker “Sisters Claypot” or “Three Sisters’ Claypot Rice”.

-The average waiting time is accurately estimated by the service staff – can be anything from 30 minutes to more than an hours, as they have no shortage of customers.
+The average waiting time can be anything from 30 minutes to more than an hour, as they have no shortage of customers.
 When they tell you it is 1 hours 15 minutes, it is really about there.